 - Light Phone 2: The Light Phone 2 is exactly what parents have been looking for in a phone for their kids.
 With its intriguing design, it has a “cool factor” beyond any basic phone without all the bells and whistles that come with a sleek smartphone.
 The Light Phone 2 will never have feeds, social media, advertisements, news or email.
 The phone simply includes calling, texting, music, an alarm clock, and a calendar.
-The only bummer is that the next availability for pre-orders is March 15th, 2020, as they’ve sold out of their current batch of phones.

-SAMPLE CELLPHONE CONTRACT: Your contract should cover these basic areas, but make any changes specific to your family situation or needs.
+SAMPLE CELL PHONE CONTRACT: Your contract should cover these basic areas, but make any changes specific to your family situation or needs.

-Cell Phone Responsibilities
+Cell Phone Responsibilities for Child

 - I will not text or place phone calls after 9 p.m.

 - I’ll keep my phone charged at all times.